trant44atwit/CloudLab1andMoreTT/README.md

 You can install the required libraries using:

 pip install fastapi uvicorn fastapi pydantic or py -m pip install uvicorn fastapi pydantic

+## Running the Server

+Open up the terminal in the directory of main.py (Lab2) and type in: uvicorn main:app --port 8080 --reload

+Terminal will confirm start-up of the server and provide a url to the page.

+##Using the CLI

+Go to the cli.py file and run the file.

+The terminal will pop up and display a menu of the available routes.

+Choose a desired route and input items as needed.

+Rinse and repeat for other routes and exit by stopping the program or enter 0 or 13 depending on if you are at the end of a route or in the menu.